 REGULATION AND SUPERVISION

 One of the fundamental responsibilities of the State Bank is regulation and supervision of the financial system to ensure its soundness and stability as well as to protect the interests of depositors.
 The rapid advancement in information technology, together with growing complexities of modern banking operations, has made the supervisory role more difficult and challenging.
 The institutional complexity is increasing, technical sophistication is improving and technical base of banking activities is expanding.
 All this requires the State Bank for endeavoring hard to keep pace with the fast-changing financial landscape of the country.
-Accordingly, the out dated inspection techniques have been replaced with the new ones to have better inspection and supervision of the financial institutions.
-The banking activities are now being monitored through a system of ‘off-site’ surveillance and ‘on-site’ inspection and supervision.
-Off-site surveillance is conducted by the State Bank through regular checking of various returns regularly received from the different banks.
-On other hand, on-site inspection is undertaken by the State Bank in the premises of the concerned banks when required.
+As a response to these challenges and considering the international best practices, SBP has adopted a fully Risk Based Supervisory approach.
+The Banking Supervision Department-1, Banking Supervision Department-2 and Banking Supervision Department-3 conduct supervisory activities through supervisory teams which encompasses off-site supervision, on-site assessments and enforcement actions.
+The intensity of supervisory activities commensurate with the risk profile of supervised institutions.

 For detailed Supervisory Regime, “click here”

 EXCHANGE RATE MANAGEMENT AND BALANCE OF PAYMENTS